csisnett/app-ideas/README.md

 This is not just a simple list of projects, but a collection that describes each project in enough detail so that you can develop it from the ground up!

+Want to join a community of people building apps?
+Be part of the [Pelable Community](https://pelable.com)

 Each project has the following **features**:

 1. A clear and descriptive objective;